orgitcog/neural-nestor-gauge-logic/README.md

 ## TO DO

 - [ ] Validate these models against known ML examples from reputable sources (e.g., textbook examples, benchmark datasets, reference implementations)

+## Getting Started for Development

+For development setup, installation instructions, and project structure, see the [Development Guide](README_dev.md).

 ## License